Jonserafim7/VANLIFE-Learning-React-Router/README.md

 - Protected routes (certain pages are only accessible to authenticated users)
 - Nested routes (a way to share a common layout between routes)
 - Using mock server to simulate a real server and test the application without having to connect to a real server

+### Figma design

+The design for this project was created using Figma.
+You can check it out [here](https://www.figma.com/file/igDA2NiMDhoaIIAqm5EnTq/%23VanLife?type=design&node-id=0-1&mode=design&t=Xjbv1vUBzXWk3mBY-0) (you need to have a Figma account to access it).

 ### Main topics learned